This is the band we're opening for at Apps and Taps on Friday night. They're called That Arena Rock Show.

 Promo shot used for my Slaughter audition, circa 1988.
 That Charvel Model 1 modified with an EMG 81 and Original Floyd Rose was stolen from me a few years later.
 To this day I hunt for that guitar.

-I had the experience of touring in the late 80s in a beat up 1970s Winnebago.
+My trials and tests in 1980s rock & roll bootcamp continued as I parlayed my skills of being able to execute flashy guitar parts while looking cool in exchange for being in the band and sleeping on the floor of the beat up 1970s Winnebago in which we toured.
 I remember scrounging under the mouldering carpet, desperately searching for change so I could call home to my Mom and buy a package of Ding Dongs at the next service station.
-During that time I got most of the juvenile bullshit on the periphery of rock & roll out of my system; I mean the really crazy stuff — like excessive drinking, drug experimentation, howling at the moon naked in an ecstatic trance in some backwater place like Show Low Arizona, three women in the bed, that kind of thing.
+During this time I got most of the juvenile bullshit on the periphery of rock & roll out of my system; I mean the really crazy stuff — like excessive drinking, drug experimentation, howling at the moon naked in an ecstatic trance in some backwater place like Show Low Arizona, three women in the bed, that kind of thing.
 I was so bored in between the highs of kinky sex and performing onstage that I'd use a shot glass to catch the flies that tormented us in the back of that camper and burn their wings off with a lighter.
-I remember playing a gig at an Air Force base, the enlisted men going crazy and starting a riot when we played Megadeth and Metal Church, and the top brass forbidding us from ever returning.
+We played a gig at an Air Force base and the enlisted men nearly started a riot when we played Megadeth and Metal Church.
+The top brass forbid "that band" from ever returning.
 This was shit straight out of Spinal Tap.

 Portrait of feral rock & roll animal taken on the road, late 1980s.
 As I look at that kid now, he appears like one of the satyrs depicted in the later works of Picasso: Hirsute, chthonic, an overtly and comically sexual creature.
 I related to the strippers I slept with because like me, most of them had been sexually molested, beaten up by a drunken (step) father, and cast away as trash.
 I might not have slept for days when that pic was taken.
 That is an angry and fiercely determined young man, disinherited, bereft of existential commitment, owning no property and no capital, wielding no political power, heir to no fortune, déclassé.
 What I did have going for me was a good brain (much better than which I was aware), along with a "secret weapon" that kept making all the girls exclaim, "Wow!"
 There was so much I didn't know — even about myself.
 I had no plan B. It was rock & roll or bust.
 As Louis XV said, “Après moi le dé·luge.”
 (After me the deluge).

-L.A. was so different than NYC, and very much in the way Woody Allen depicted the contrast in Annie Hall.
-Most conspicuously, Los Angeles was all about having a car.
-Only the bridge and tunnel people back in New York needed a car.
-It is true that NYC was raw, sordid, and ugly . . . though there was also something about it, in all of its filth, which was honest.
+L.A. was so different than NYC, and in many of the same ways Woody Allen depicted that contrast in Annie Hall.
+While only bridge and tunnel people needed a car in NYC, L.A. was about having a car.
+It is true that NYC was raw, sordid, and ugly . . . though there was also something about it, despite its filth, which was honest.
 There was a veneer of fake plastic sugarcoated unreality and distorted beauty which deceptively cloaked the underlying sleaze of Hollywood.
-Yes, I did get to hang out with Jake E Lee and Ray Gillian.

-The woman who had arranged for me to come to L.A. and stay in her home probably anticipated having a romance with me.
-Nothing was ever said about it, and we had never been intimate in any way, but I just got that vibe.
-Unfortunate for her, that was not going to happen.
-I had never given her any indication that I wanted anything but friendship.
-She just wasn’t attractive to me.
-The blunt truth is, I’ve had a lot of experiences where people have offered career advancement in exchange for sexual relations.
-It’s usually not stated bluntly, though more of less understood.
-I have always refused such propositions.
-I had friends and acquaintances in those early days in NYC and L.A. who had no problem compromising themselves in ways which I simply refused.
+My host probably anticipated having a romance with me.
+We had never been intimate in any way, but I just started to get that vibe.
+This wasn't going to happen because she was not attractive to me.
+This was just one of many times in my life when I was offered career advancement in exchange for sexual relations.
+It’s usually not stated bluntly, but rather insinuated.
+With one exception, I always refused such propositions.
+I had friends and acquaintances in those early days in NYC and L.A. who had no qualms about compromising themselves in ways which I simply refused.
 One of them became one of the biggest stars in Hollywood.
 Another was a musician who, through a perspicacious choice in marriage, will inherit an international munitions manufacturing empire.
 Such are the consequences of the choices one makes in life.

-A couple months after I arrived in L.A. my host moved a long haired surfer dude into the house, after which they barely left the bedroom.
-That guy looked like he was straight out of the film Point Break, with the So Cal accent and argot, the laid back beach attitude.
-It began to feel really weird, so I thanked my friend for helping me establish a toehold in California, then politely made my exit from the living situation.
-I found new accommodations through some musicians I’d begun playing with.
+A couple months after I arrived my host got a DWI on the freeway while we were on our way home from the Whiskey, and shortly after that she moved a long haired surfer guy into the house.
+They hardly ever left the bedroom.
+That dude was straight out of Point Break, with the So Cal accent, argot and attitude.
+Things began feeling weird, so I thanked my friend for helping me establish a toehold in California, for introducing me to Jake, Ray, and other friends, and then I politely made my exit.
+I secured new accommodations with the musicians I’d begun playing with who shared a one bedroom apartment near the Strip.

-In telling that story I can’t help being reminded of my recent experiences with my psycho sex predator ex-manager in Hickory.
-The irony is not lost on me that after having resisted compromising short cuts offered to me in my youth by wealthy, powerful, connected, and influential people, I found myself, in middle-age, in a place like Catawba County, North Carolina, where once again somebody was trying to leverage the sex, power, money thing over me.
-It didn’t seemed probable or even possible that I could be exposed to such a situation at my age, as I had been in a long term relationship for a decade and a half, and the prizes I'd sought in my youth, which were fame, great wealth, and travel, no longer mattered to me.
-But in a way the stakes were now much higher now, as obtaining gigs represented not just a means of satisfying my own egocentric needs, but also the way by which I could sustain the colony of cats in my care.
-I thought that this must be a sick joke YHWH was playing on me.
-For my part, having a great tolerance for eccentric people, and longing for intelligent conversation, I was happy to be the stalker's friend.
-But the stalker wanted more than just friendship in exchange for the bookings she was providing.
-As if the Deity wished to add emphasis to his jest, she was an offensively ugly old lady with a FUPA butt-in-front that made her waddle like Danny DeVito playing the Penguin.
+In recounting those days in L.A. back in 1989, I can’t help being reminded of my recent experiences with my sex predator ex-manager in Hickory.
+The irony was not lost on me that after having resisted compromising short cuts offered to me in my youth by connected and influential people, I found myself, in middle-age, in a place like Catawba County, with an ugly old lady attempting to leverage me with the sex/power/money thing.
+It didn’t seem possible that at this juncture in my life I could be subjected to the humiliation of being treated like a piece of meat, as upon entering the local music scene I'd conspicuously shown off Mrs TMC, making it clear I was unavailable.
+I'd even purposefully hidden my face and physique, as no less than my Ashkenazic intellect, they had mostly attracted attention and trouble.
+Nor could the stalker tempt me with the prizes I had sought in my youth, which were travel, fame, and wealth.
+Yet in a way the stakes were now much higher, as securing gigs was how I sustained the colony of cats in my care.
+The stalker's sexual advances seemed like a sick joke YHWH was playing on me.
+I've always had a great tolerance for eccentric people and was content to be her friend, but she demanded more in exchange for the bookings she provided.
+As if the Deity wished to add emphasis to his jest, this battle-axe was a short, fat, dowdy, decrepit old sow with a protruding FUPA butt in the front accented by too tight pants that made her waddle like Danny DeVito playing The Penguin.
+In every conceivable way this loud, bawdy, coarse, pushy, low class philistine with a heavy bridge-and-tunnel accent was a boner killer.
+There's no need to pile on further descriptors to drive home the point that this stunted goblin was not an object of romantic or sexual attraction.
 There was no fuckin' way . . . not even for the cats!

-Meanwhile, back in 1989 in L.A., to sustain myself I picked up odd jobs, including factory work, and gigs as a film extra, the latter of which afforded me the opportunity to eat for free on the set.
-There is actually a brief glimpse of me in The Adventures of Ford Fairlane.
+To sustain myself in L.A. in 1989 I worked in a factory and as a film extra, the latter of which allowed me to eat for free on the set.
+There's a glimpse of me in the film The Adventures of Ford Fairlane.
 I recall getting drunk at the bar at the Rainbow with Chris Squire while watching Lemmy play games in the background.
 One time when I was driving up the boulevard Nikki Sixx was in the oncoming lane driving a red Ferrari.
 His head spun around as our cars passed, and I then watched in my rear view mirror as he made an aggressive U turn.
 At the next light he pulled up behind me, got out of his car, and upon finding out I wasn't a chick walked away laughing.
 The stories I have about those couple years playing in bands, girls, and zipping around Hollywood, Santa Monica, the Valley, and up and down the Pacific Coast in a Mazda RX-7 could fill a novel.

-In retrospect my arrival in L.A. had been just under the wire.
-The scene was saturated, overcooked, with glam metal already starting to implode.
-Near the end I saw flyers on the Strip advertising a band called Alice In Chains, thinking to myself, "These guys look different."
+My arrival in L.A. had been just under the wire, the scene being overcooked, with glam metal already starting to implode.
+Near the end I saw flyers on the Strip advertising Alice In Chains, thinking to myself, "These guys look different."
 Their grungy look wasn't entirely dissimilar to some of the L.A. bands, like Love/Hate for instance, who I'd seen play like a gazillion times; but this AOC band seemed more morose, not smiling, just different.
 One night at a rock club in North Hollywood a revelation occurred to me as I looked around, finding myself surrounded by tall, blonde, tan, ridiculously handsome, gregarious rocker dudes with sparking white Chicklet teeth, all sorta resembling Mike Tramp.
 They reminded me of clicky, sporto jock, frat boy preppies, only with long hair.
 I fit in like Emily Brontë's Heathcliff at a pool party.
 I missed NYC.

 These have been tucked away in the pockets of a leather jacket for the last thirty years.
 I once had an entire cardboard box of relics from those years: Flyers pulled off of poles on the Sunset Strip; music papers; a velvet bag containing crystals, ampoules of patchouli, and the kind of Maltese cross pendants on leather straps I'd seen Joe Leste and Ian Astbury wearing.
 I kept that box stored in my Mother's basement, until she went on a neurotic cleaning spree and tossed it in the trash.